realm/realm-js/contrib/vscode-debugging.md

 }
 ```

-A quick read through this code shows that the launch type is `lldb` and it is using the `node` command to invoke the `jasmine` test framework with our `spec/unit_tests.js`.
+A quick read through this code shows that the launch type is `lldb` provided by the CodeLLDB extension, and it is using the `node` command to invoke the `jasmine` test framework with our `spec/unit_tests.js`.
 The filter option is currently running all tests.
-To make things easier, lets modify that param to take a single test (`testListPush` from `tests/list-tests.js`).
+To make things easier, let's modify that parameter to take a single test (`testListPush` from `tests/list-tests.js`).

 ```json
 {